 Good news as food hygiene ratings awarded to three Stratford-on-Avon establishments

-New food hygiene ratings have been awarded to three of Stratford-on-Avon’s establishments, the Food Standards Agency’s website shows – and it’s good news for them all.
+New food hygiene ratings have been awarded to three of Stratford-on-Avon’s pubs, bars or nightclubs, the Food Standards Agency’s website shows – and it’s good news for them all.

 Advertisement